Dance Monkey: Music video

-The music video was produced by Visible Studios, directed by Liam Kelly and Nick Kozakis and released on 24 June 2019.
-The video follows "Mr. Tones" (Tones and I), an elderly man who sneaks out of his home to have a dance party at a golf course with other senior citizens.
+Liam Kelly and Nick Kozakis directed the music video, which was released on 24 June 2019, produced by Visible Studios.
+It follows the character "Mr. Tones" (played by Tones and I), an elderly man who sneaks out of a care home with his friends so they can go to a golf course and have a dance party with other senior citizens.

 Due to the overcast weather on the day of filming, every shot of the music video had its sky replaced digitally.
-In 2020 it was added to APRA billion streams list.
-As of October 2022, the video has over 1.9 billion views on YouTube.
+In 2020, it was added to APRA billion streams list.
+As of June 2024, the video has over 2.13 billion views on YouTube.
 The music video was filmed at Eynesbury Golf Club, Victoria, Australia.

 Commercial performance

 Upon reaching its tenth week at the top of the Australian Singles Chart, "Dance Monkey" broke the record for the most weeks at number one on the chart by an Australian artist.
 In November 2019, during its sixteenth week at number one, it broke the record for the most weeks at number one in Australia's ARIA chart history (1983–present), previously held by Ed Sheeran's "Shape of You" (2017).
 "Dance Monkey" also holds the record for the longest time at number one across Australian singles charts, with 24 weeks (including 21 consecutive weeks from August to late December 2019).

 In the United Kingdom, "Dance Monkey" broke the record for the most weeks spent at the top of the UK Singles Chart by a female artist when it remained at the top of the chart for an eleventh week.
 The previous record of ten weeks was held jointly by Whitney Houston's version of "I Will Always Love You" in 1992–1993 and "Umbrella" by Rihanna and Jay-Z in 2007.

 "Dance Monkey" was the sixth highest ranked global digital single of 2019 according to IFPI, moving 11.4 million converted units.
 In November 2020, "Dance Monkey" was declared the most Shazamed song of all time with 36.6 million searches.
 In December 2020, Dance Monkey became the third most-streamed song on Spotify with over 2.5 billion streams, making Tones the first female artist to do so.

+Reception

+A few listeners express displeasure of the song, with some even going as far to name it "the worst song of all time".
+Tones has even expressed that she "loathe[s] that song a lot of the time.
+A lot of times I don't want to sing it."